CollPlant, Tel Aviv University, and Sheba Join Forces to Personalize Ulcerative Colitis Treatment

 According to Keren Primor Cohen, CEO of Ramot at Tel Aviv University, “The reusable, modular ‘organ-on-a-chip’ platform overcomes scientific data collection and imaging challenges posed by other in-market alternatives, pushing the industry another step forward in the direction of personalized treatment.”

 As a leading global healthcare organization, at Sheba, we see it as our duty to promote breakthroughs in personalized medicine, thereby elevating healthcare standards worldwide.
-This latest collaboration is yet another step towards that goal.
+This latest collaboration with CollPlant and Tel Aviv University is yet another step towards that goal.